csiro-data-school/python-files/_episodes/20-testing.md

 > ~~~
 > {: .language-python}
 > Again, re-running the tests should show that they all still pass.
+{: .challenge}

 > ## Refactoring
 > The practice of modifying code in order to factor out commonality, improve performance or maintainability, or otherwise modify internal implementation without changing interface (e.g. function parameters or return type) or functionality is known as refactoring.
 >
 > An important benefit here is that we can make changes to our code and have some confidence that problems will be caught by writing and running tests early and often.
 >
-> It also promotes what Richard Gabriel has called [habitability](https://www.dreamsongs.com/Files/PatternsOfSoftware.pdf) of code:
+> A robust test suite is also one factor that promotes what Richard Gabriel has called [habitability](https://www.dreamsongs.com/Files/PatternsOfSoftware.pdf) of code.
 >
 > > Habitability is the characteristic of source code that enables programmers, coders, bug-fixers, and people coming to the code later in its life to understand its construction and intentions and to change it comfortably and confidently...
 Habitability makes a place livable, like home.
 And this is what we want in software -- that developers feel at homes.
 {: .callout}

 > ## Regression Tests
-> When a bug is found or reported, sometimes a unit test can be used to capture the problem {: .callout}
+> When a bug is found or reported, a unit test may be used to capture the problem.
+For each new bug (or requirement), think in terms of adding a one or more unit tests.
+This makes it less likely that there will be a "regression", a return to a previous buggy state.
+If the bug does resurface (e.g. due to copy and paste), the test written at the time of bug discovery will catch it.
+{: .callout}

 > ## Documentation